aportela/esp32-server-dashboard/README.md

 ```

-Also, this is my script (/usr/local/etc/telegraf-scripts/cputemp-sensors-by-package.sh) for getting/parsing cpu temperatures on OPNSense
+Also, this is my script (/usr/local/etc/telegraf-scripts/cputemp-sensors-by-package.sh) for getting/parsing cpu temperatures on OPNSense.

 ```
 #!/bin/sh